 By popular demand, Ancient History Encyclopedia will share news, on a monthly basis, about select museum exhibitions and events of interest to our global audience via AHetc.
 Exhibitions are arranged in alphabetical order by geographical location and region within this post: the Americas, United Kingdom, Europe/Middle East, and East Asia/Oceania.
-Here is a taste of… Continue reading August 2016 Museum Listings
+Here is a taste of what is on show at major museums around the world in August 2016:

 On a recent trip to southern Spain, I travelled along the Roman Baetica Route and visited many of the archaeological sites and museums that Andalusia has to offer.
 Among the plethora of ancient treasures to be found in the region, I was particularly impressed by the incredible mosaics I came across.
-This installment of the series will… Continue reading Mosaics of Spain’s Roman Baetica Route: Carmona and Éjica
+This installment of the series will focus on Carmona and Éjica.
+The Roman Baetica Route is an ancient Roman road that passes through fourteen cities of the provinces of Seville, Cadiz, and Córdoba, which correspond to modern-day Andalusia.
+It runs through the most southern part of the Roman province of Hispania and includes territories also crossed by the Via Augusta.
+The route connected Hispalis (Seville) with Corduba (Córdoba) and Gades (Cádiz).
+The word Baetica comes from Baetis, the ancient name for the river Guadalquivir.

 This month’s sculpture from Hadrian’s Villa is a dark grey limestone relief decorated with mythological scenes.
 The Lansdowne Relief was unearthed in 1769 during excavations undertaken by the art dealer and archaeologist Gavin Hamilton, who sold it to Lord Lansdowne.
-The latter was an avid collector of antiquities who owned a fine collection of classical sculptures… Continue reading Art and Sculptures from Hadrian’s Villa: The Lansdowne Relief
+The latter was an avid collector of antiquities who owned a fine collection of classical sculptures until most of it was sold and dispersed in 1930 (including the Lansdowne Antinous, the Lansdowne Amazon and the Lansdowne Hercules).

 This month’s masterpieces from Hadrian’s Villa are the larger than life-size marble theatrical masks that once decorated the scaenae frons (stage-front) of the odeon of the villa.